Dybondzy/School_District_Analysis/README.md

 Percentage of students passing math in the column "% Passing Math" Overall passing percentage in the column "% Overall Passing"

+Debug and fix errors faster.
+Make your code more readable.
+Reuse code by importing functions into other algorithms.
+Speed up programming development.
+Multiple team members can work on separate functions of a complex algorithm to speed up the development of the project.
+A hallmark of professional programmers is that they can take long blocks of code and write smaller pieces of that code as functions.

+There are four basic parts to a function:

+The name, which is what we call the function
+The parameters, which are values we send to the function The code block, which are the statements under the function that perform the task The return value, which is what the function gives back, or "returns," to use when the task is complete